aaron-grau/curic/react/homeworks/questions/rainbow_routes.md

 Now let's add those nested routes (i.e. orange, yellow, & indigo).
 No step-by-step instructions here - you got this!

-Next step is set up the click handlers to allow us to get to these nested routes.
+Once you've added the nested routes, the next step is set up the click handlers to so we can actually get to these routes.
 You probably noticed text below the red and blue square, prompting you to add another color.
 Our job now is to make those links work!

 Open up the `red.jsx` and `blue.jsx` files within the components folder.
-You'll again see that click handlers have already been set up.
+You'll again see that click handlers and callbacks have already been set up.
 Go ahead and add code to all the click handler callbacks.
 When you push the new route in the `hashHistory`, make sure it's appropriately nested!

 Test that your code works by navigating through all the routes.
 Time to celebrate! :tada: :rainbow: :tada: